foxan/github-for-developers/foxan-ng.md

 * Your name: Foxan Ng
 * Where you are from: Hong Kong
-* A favorite food: Salmon
+* Favorite food: salmon
-* A hobby: Singing
+* Favorite hobby: singing
+* Favorite color: black